agusantarelli/DjanBlog/README.md

 # DjanBlog
-Blog made by using Django Framework
+Blog under development with Django

 ## To see the blog